ajosedev/knowledge/zettel/20220328094742-render-as-you-fetch.md

 React Suspense is aiming to shift some paradigms in React.
 There's two main non-suspense render patterns involving fetches.

 **Fetch-on-render**
 Start fetching after the component has been rendered on screen.
 Often using a `useEffect` hook.
 This leads to waterfall-ing issues as fetches are often dependent on other fetches.
+Additionally effects don't run on the server, which means that a user has to wait for JS to load before the fetch even starts.

 **Fetch-then-render**
 This essentially groups fetches into a higher component to avoid waterfalling.
 Before the individual component is rendered, a different component can fetch all the data required for the page.
 However this blocks renders - we can't render anything until we have _all_ data.